Primary tabs

 LLM students take four courses of their choice from the list of available LLM course offerings.
 In recent years, the number of LLM courses on offer has tended to be in the region of 30.
 The advanced nature of the LLM programme is reflected in the fact that it is organised and taught separately from the undergraduate law degree at Cambridge.
 All of the LLM courses are specifically tailored for the LLM programme.

-Prior to the COVID-19 pandemic, each course has been most commonly assessed by means of a three-hour written examination at the end of the LLM year, although students could elect to write a full dissertation in lieu of the written examination for one course (only), subject to prior formal approval of their dissertation topic.
-In response to the pandemic, assessments have shifted to open-book, online examinations with a time and a word limit – and this basic approach has been applied for 2021-22 (where a 5h time limit and a 6000 word limit has been applied for each course).
-In the context of the University-wide re-evaluation of the assessment process, the examination options on the LLM for 2022-23 onwards are currently being reconsidered.
-It is likely that assessment options will be similar to the 2021-22 model, with details to become available at the beginning of the 2022-23 academic year.
+Courses in the LLM have typically been assessed by means of a three-hour written examination at the end of the LLM year, although students can ask to write a full dissertation in lieu of the written examination for one course (only), subject to prior formal approval of their dissertation topic and availability of the dissertation option.
+Assessments have been via open-book, online examinations with a time and a word limit – and this basic approach has been applied for 2023-24 (where a three-hour time limit and a 6000-word limit has been applied for each course).
+In the context of the University-wide re-evaluation of the assessment process, the examination options on the LLM are currently being reconsidered.

 Learning Outcomes